 Oak Leaf Pottery reminds you that a walk in the woods is always worth taking.

-Allison runs her business primarily through annual craft shows, custom orders, online sales and wholesale partnering with various restaurants, coffee shops, breweries, galleries and gift shops.
+Allison runs her business primarily through carefully-picked makers markets, custom orders, online sales and wholesale orders with various restaurants, coffee shops, breweries, galleries and gift shops.
 Check out the Stockists page for a list of where her work can be found for purchase.

 We are the clay, you are the potter; we are all the work of your hand.
 Isaiah 64:8